-June 16, 2017 NWB File No: 2BE-MDP1520
+NWB File No: 2BE-HIG1217 Renewal

-Tara Gunson, B.Sc., P. Geo

-APEX Geoscience Ltd.

-#110 8429-24 Street NW

-Edmonton, AB T6P 1L3
+June 23, 2017

+Theodore Muraro

+MMG Resources Inc.

+PO Box 91460

+West Vancouver BC V7V 3P1

-E-mail: tgunson@apexgescience.com
+E-mail: theodore.muraro@mmg.com

-Subject: Application Acknowledgement for the APEX Geoscience Ltd. – Muskox Diamond Property Amendment 1 Application
+Subject: Acknowledgement of Renewal Application for the MMG Resources Inc. – High Lake Project

-Dear Ms. Gunson:
+Dear Mr. Muraro:

-The Nunavut Water Board (“NWB”) acknowledges receipt on June 2, 2017 of your amendment 1 water licence application, for the APEX Geoscience Ltd. This application has been assigned file number 2BE-MDP1520.
-Please refer to this number on future submissions.
-Application documents received are as follows:
+The Nunavut Water Board (NWB) acknowledges receipt on June 5, 2017, from MMG Resources Inc., of an application (the Application) to renew Water Licence No. 2BE-HIG1217.
+This application has been assigned File Number 2BE-HIG1217.
+Please, refer to this number on future submissions.
+The documents received in support of the Application are as follows:

-NPC Letter Received June 2, 2017

-NIRB Screening Decision Letter dated 150903 Received June 2, 2017

-Amendment 1 Water Licence Application Received June 2, 2017
+Renewal Water Licence Application

-APEX Certificate of Incorporation Received June 2, 2017

-Authorization Letter dated 170501 Received June 2, 2017

-Compliance Assessment dated 170519 Received June 2, 2017

-Compliance Assessment Status Report dated 170525 Received June 2, 2017

-Condensed Interim Financial Statements Received June 2, 2017

-Exploration Remote Camp Questionnaire dated 170525 Received June 2, 2017

-Figure 1 Muskox Proposed New Exploration Area Received June 2, 2017

-Figure 2 Muskox Contwoyto Camp Google Earth Received June 2, 2017

-Figure 3 Muskox James River Hood Camp Google Earth Received June 2, 2017

-Figure 4 Muskox Camp Google Earth Received June 2, 2017

-Muskox 2017 Amendment Inuinnaqtun Non-Technical Summary dated 170424 Received June 2, 2017

-Muskox 2017 Amendment Inuktitut Non-Technical Summary dated 170424 Received June 2, 2017

-Muskox 2017 Amendment English Non-Technical Summary dated 170424 Received June 2, 2017

-Muskox Amendment Application Cover Letter dated 170525 Received June 2, 2017

-Muskox and Hood River Technical Report dated 161124 Received June 2, 2017

-Muskox Annual Report 2016 Received June 2, 2017

-Outstanding Water Use Fee Payment Letter dated 170525 Received June 2, 2017

-Muskox Annual Report 2015 Received June 2, 2017
+Application Supplementary Information

 Please be advised that under the Agreement Between the Inuit of the Nunavut Settlement Area and Her Majesty the Queen in Right of Canada (Nunavut Agreement) Article 11, Section 11.5.9 and s.
 76 (1) of Nunavut Planning and Project Assessment Act (NuPPAA), the proponent of a project governed by NuPPAA is also required to submit a project proposal document (which may include the water licence application) directly to the Nunavut Planning Commission (NPC or Commission) for the NPC’s determination regarding the applicable land use planning requirements and/or directions regarding whether the project is subject to screening by the Nunavut Impact Review Board.
 In particular, please note that as established under Articles 11, 12 and 13 of the Nunavut Agreement, NuPPAA and Part 3 of the Nunavut Waters and Nunavut Surface Rights Tribunal Act, until the project has completed the applicable land use planning and assessment process required by the NPC and the NIRB, the NWB cannot issue a water licence.

-The NWB confirms receipt of NPC conformity under NuPPAA on May 10, 2017 and NIRB determination dated September 3, 2015 through NPC under NuPPAA on June 2, 2017.
+The NWB confirms receipt of NPC conformity under NuPPAA on June 20, 2017.
 This application is now ready for review and comments.
-Deadline for submissions is July 16, 2017.
+Deadline for submissions is July 23, 2017.

 Please call the undersigned at (867) 360-6338 or email to licensing@nwb-oen.ca if you have any questions.